Susan Jojola, Ph.D.

 Manager of applied behavior research

-Jojola is the manager of applied behavior research at AFB International.
-Since joining AFB in 2013, Jojola has focused on developing and applying behavioral methods to gain insight into the feeding habits and flavor preferences of companion animals.
-She holds a bachelor’s degree in psychology, a master’s degree in wildlife science and a doctorate in ecology.
-She has worked all over the world on diverse species, studying questions related to animal behavior, chemical communication and taste preference.
-One aspect of research Jojola says she especially enjoys is when results yield unexpected insights.
+Susan Jojola, Ph.D., joined AFB in 2013 and has focused on developing and applying innovative behavioral methods to gain insight to behaviors related to feeding and flavor preferences of companion animals.
+Jojola has a bachelor’s degree in psychology, which aids in method development based on cognition and learning in cats and dogs.
+She also holds a master’s degree in wildlife science and a doctorate in ecology.
+Working with diverse species all over the world related to animal behavior, chemical communication, and taste preference has contributed to her applied research with AFB.
 She has presented her work at national and international venues for both technical and non-technical audiences, including customer presentations and demonstrations, and has multiple publications in peer-reviewed journals.